Meet our Senior Account Director, Brands

 My advice would always be to look internally within your business at what you are doing to create an inclusive & diverse workplace before you try to celebrate a cultural moment in public.
 Avoid doing something just because you should.
 Make it something that you commit to because it’s part of your business values and DNA, not because everyone else is doing it.

-However, I do also understand that not all businesses are on the same trajectory and from my work on the D&I council, changing behaviour, policies and attitudes takes a long time, but it’s about shifting inch by inch.
+However, I do also understand that not all businesses are on the same trajectory and from my work on the D&I council, changing behavior, policies and attitudes takes a long time, but it’s about shifting inch by inch.
 So, whilst I could say it’s outrageous to wear or use the flag and not be authentic, my feeling is that by even taking these small steps we are making progress somewhere, we are giving greater visibility and we are placing this symbol into our everyday mainstream and giving it the equal exposure, it deserves.

 In terms of activations, I always like seeing Skittles ‘There is only one rainbow’ campaign which sees them ditch their rainbow to celebrate the LGBTQ+ community for Pride Month.
-Colourless Skittles packs are then sold throughout the month of June in celebration of Pride Month.
+Colorless Skittles packs are then sold throughout the month of June in celebration of Pride Month.

 There is also an out of home ad for Lloyds Bank advert on the tubes now where there are a series of photos of couples from the 1950s to the present day and the last photo is of a female couple and the strap line is ‘By your side for a forever changing Britain’.
 It’s great to see representation from such a large scale company.